IR finite correlation functions in de Sitter space, a smooth massless limit, and an autonomous equation: Conclusion and Outlook

-Thus, the analogue to our Yang-Feldman-type equation is the following:
+Thus, the analogue to our Yang{--}Feldman-type equation is the following:

-What is needed is the correlation function's infrared part of the massless scalar field, and everything is almost prepared for calculations in Appendix~\ref{Details}.
+What is needed is the correlation function's infrared part of the massless scalar field, and everything is almost prepared for calculations in appendix~\ref{Details}.

 Besides, it would also be interesting to go beyond the leading-logarithm approximation and furthermore to non-perturbative techniques in this direction.
-Through the modified form of the Fokker-Planck equation, some steps towards it were carried out in~\cite{2019arXiv191100022G,2024JHEP...04..004C}.
+Through the modified form of the Fokker{--}Planck equation, some steps towards it were carried out in~\cite{2019arXiv191100022G,2024JHEP...04..004C}.
 We~plan to tackle that in the near future from other perspectives.

 {\thesection.\arabic{equation}}